Qubes-Community/Contents/docs/hardware/hardware-selection.md

 If you don't mind older/used hardware, there are some options if you do not want [PSP initialization](https://libreboot.org/faq.html#amd-platform-security-processor-psp).
 All new AMD hardware comes with PSP.
 In theory there is an option to partially disable it, but no motherboard/BIOS manufacturers have made it available yet.
+Please update this if you are aware of any manufacturers that have.

 Form factor?